Control Room Design, LLC

 LightingFlrPlan.jpg

 Each operator should have independent control over the illumination level for his console.
-CRD prepares a detailed 'glare & reflection study' based upon the particular console type specified, as a basis for final light fixture placement and dimming, as shown above, in the lighting plan for Valero's Texas City refinery, in affiliation with BPMSA architects of Houston, Texas.
+CRD prepares a detailed 'glare & reflection study' based upon the particular console type specified, as a basis for final light fixture placement and dimming, as shown above, in the lighting plan for Valero's Texas City refinery.

 LightingFlatScreens.jpg

-Certain console manufacturers, like Evans, offer task lighting to further supplement the overhead lighting.
+Certain console manufacturers, like Evans, offer task lighting to further supplement the overhead lighting (in situations where ceiling fixtures cannot be perfectly located).
 In all cases, however, it is important to: eliminate all reflections on the screens by NOT positioning overhead luminaires behind the consoles; avoid forward-looking 'direct glare' produced by flat diffusers on fluorescent fixtures; provide capability of dimming down to levels approximately 150 to 350 lux (15-35 ft. candles) for periods of monitoring or during normal operation.